QTDerg/switcher-roo/README.md

 ### CharViz (beta)
 Make your own character, dress them up in various outfits and adjust their body with sliders!
 Note: this feature is in beta and species support is a bit limited.
 Also it is disabled by default so you will need to enable it in options.

 > Note: Current CharViz is considered a legacy feature and won't be updated anymore.
-CharViz NextGen will be released in Q4 2023.
+CharViz NextGen might be released sometime in the future.
 It will support all species and all body types enabling a wide range of transformations.

 ### Randomizer
 You want to make a character and have a lack of inspiration?
 Don't hesistate to hit Randomizer button a few times!
 Works best with CharViz enabled.